-Theme 2: Local, national, international and global areas of interest
+Autumn term Theme 2: Local, national, international and global areas of

+2023 interest

 Module 8 Un oeil sur le monde

-- Environment (problems/protection)
+Environment (problems/protection)

-- Social issues
+Social issues

-- Volunteering/charity work
+Volunteering/charity work

-- The subjunctive

-- The passive
+The passive

 Theme 3: Current and future study and employment

-Theme 2: Local, national, international and global areas of interest
+Theme 2: Local, national, international and global areas of

+interest

 Module 6 Au college

+School subjects and facilities

+School activities and trips

+School rules

+Comparing French and British schools

+Healthy living

-- School subjects, facilities, trips and activities - School rules - Healthy living - Expressions of necessity and impersonal expressions
+Expressions of necessity and impersonal expressions

+Adverbs

-Lent Term 2024 Theme 3: Current and future study and employment Module 7: Bon travail!
-Plans for the future University and careers Part-time jobs Work experience Revision of all topics and key grammar points.
+Lent term 2024 Theme 3: Current and future study and employment

+Module 7 Bon travail!

+Plans for the future

+University and careers

+Part-time jobs

+Work experience

+Subjunctive

+Revision of all topics.

 Exam practice.

-Summer Term 2024 Revision of all topics and key grammar points.
-Exam practice.
+Summer term Revision of all topics.

+2024 Exam practice.

+]

 Pupils will have two one-hour lessons each week.
 The language is taught through the four key skill areas of listening, speaking, reading and writing, using a highly communicative approach.
-Pupils are encouraged to use as much French as possible in class and there is also a big focus on grammatical accuracy to aid communication.
-They are also taught to use a variety of strategies including context, cognates and bilingual dictionaries to help them cope with unfamiliar language.
-We use many interactive online learning resources to reinforce vocabulary and grammar.
-These websites are also made available to pupils so that they can extend their own learning at home.
+Pupils are encouraged to use as much French as possible in class in order to improve speaking and listening skills.

+Lessons will often incorporate a variety of interactive and digital media and we will also use online learning resources to reinforce vocabulary.
+The websites we use in school are made available to pupils so that they can continue or extend their own learning at home.